Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Conclusion

-For linguistic analysis, our examination of 5,286 discourse marker occurrences reveals emotion-specific positioning patterns.
-Sad utterances show significantly reduced left-periphery marker usage (21.9\% vs.\ 28--32\% for other emotions), consistent with diminished turn-management behavior associated with low-arousal withdrawal.
-This connects to our finding that Sad benefits most from context (+22\%p): lacking explicit pragmatic markers, sadness must be inferred from conversational trajectory.
+For recognition, our experiments yield three primary takeaways.
+First, conversational context is the dominant driver of performance: most of the attainable gain is achieved with a relatively short window of preceding turns, after which returns diminish.
+Second, intra-utterance hierarchical sentence encoding can be beneficial when no conversational context is available, but its advantage largely disappears once turn-level context is introduced, suggesting that inter-turn dynamics can substitute for fine-grained within-utterance structure in causal ERC.
+Third, integrating an external affective lexicon (SenticNet) provides no improvement in our setting, consistent with the view that modern pretrained encoders already capture much of the affective semantics needed for classification.

-Our confusion analysis further questions the validity of 6-way emotion taxonomies for text-only classification.
-The asymmetric Happy--Excited confusion (20.6\% vs.\ 1.3\%) and unexpectedly high cross-valence errors suggest that categorical boundaries may not align with linguistic distinguishability.
+For linguistic analysis, our corpus study of 5,286 discourse-marker occurrences reveals small but reliable emotion-specific positional tendencies.
+In particular, Sad utterances exhibit reduced left-periphery marker usage relative to other emotions, which we interpret as diminished overt turn-management signaling.
+This observation complements the recognition-side finding that Sad benefits most from added context: when explicit pragmatic cues are weaker, conversational history becomes more important for disambiguation.

-These findings provide actionable insights for ERC system design: simple flat encoders with moderate context ($K=30$--$50$ preceding turns) capture most predictive information, position-weighted pooling helps only without context, and 4-way classification may be more appropriate for text-only applications.
-For emotion-conditioned generation, our discourse marker findings suggest concrete production guidelines, such as reducing turn-initial markers for sad utterances.
+Finally, our confusion analysis highlights that, in text-only ERC, some fine-grained distinctions in the 6-way taxonomy are weakly identified without prosodic information (e.g., asymmetric Happy--Excited confusions).
+Taken together, these results suggest practical guidance for causal ERC system design: simple flat encoders with moderate past context can capture most predictive information; more elaborate utterance structure offers limited marginal benefit once context is available; and careful attention to discourse phenomena offers a principled path toward interpretable analyses of how emotions are expressed in conversation.
+Whether the linguistic patterns we report can be operationalised as cues for emotion-conditioned dialogue generation is an open question that we leave to future work; our contribution here is empirical and descriptive rather than generative.